SpenceKonde/DxCore/megaavr/extras/tinyNeoPixel.md

 ### The name
 While this library was initially created in order to both ensure compatibility with, and through the Static version, fit within the flash and memory constraints of, the tinyAVR line of parts, this library is entirely suitable for non-tiny devices; It offers all the functionality of the Adafruit version on the library, with the addition of the Static mode - and has been ported to the AVRxt core, and where appropriate, core-specific matters are accounted for.
 Frankly, dynamic allocation has no place on an 8-bit microcontroller.
 Since almost all of the other pixel libraries *dont* work, considering the populkarity of WS2812 LEDs, I decided it would be improve the UX with the core to distribute a known working '2812 library with a standard API along with the cores.

 Why did I start from the Adafruit library, and not FASTLed?
-Because I can't make sense of that code - it also sort of exemplifies how I do not like libraries written or architected.
+Because I can't make sense of that code - it also sort of exemplifies the "kitchen-sinkism" that I detest in library design.

 ### New Adafruit additions
 If Adafruit has added new methods to their library, please report via an issue in one of my cores that ships with this library, and I will go pull them in!

 ### License
-Unlike the core itself (as noted within the library files), tinyNeoPixel is licensed under LGPL 3, not LGPL 2.1, since the Adafruit library was always LGPL3.
+Unlike the core itself (as noted within the library files and the core Readme)), tinyNeoPixel is licensed under LGPL 3, not LGPL 2.1, since the Adafruit library was always LGPL3.